Prunus avium: Timber

 The hard, reddish-brown wood (cherry wood) is valued as a hardwood for woodturning, and making cabinets and musical instruments.
 Cherry wood is also used for smoking foods, particularly meats, in North America, as it lends a distinct and pleasant flavor to the product.

 Other uses

 The gum from bark wounds is aromatic and can be chewed as a substitute for chewing gum.
 Medicine can be prepared from the stalks (peduncles) of the drupes that is astringent, antitussive, and diuretic.

 A green dye can also be prepared from the plant.

 Wild cherry is used extensively in Europe for the afforestation of agricultural land and it is also valued for wildlife and amenity plantings.
-Many European countries have gene conservation and/or breeding programmes for wild cherry.
+Multiple European countries have gene conservation and/or breeding programmes for wild cherry.

+Dihydrowogonin has been identified as a major constituent in the methanol extract of wild cherry bark.